b-bayrak/PertCF-Explainer/README.md

 #### Necessary files to run the Experiments

-[//]: # ()
-[//]: # (To run our experiments we provide 'WineQuality' and 'Depression' folders with a number of files.
-The folders consists of experiments and the following folders to reproduce the experiments:)
+To run the experiments we provide 'SouhtGermanCredit' and 'UserKnowledgeModeling' folders with a number of files under the 'Experiments' folder.
+The folders consist of experiments and the following folders to reproduce the experiments:

-[//]: # (- project/: contains project files that are modelled for the experiments. )
+- Data/: contains .csv file/s needed for the experiments.

-[//]: # (- data/: contains the train and test .csv files needed for the experiments.
-Those are created based on the given datasets.
-They are the results after we conducted the first set of experiments to find a good split of the provided data. )

-[//]: # (- model/: contains the .pkl files for the BB models used in the experiments.)
+- Model/: contains the .pkl files for the BB models used in the experiments.

-[//]: # (- shap/: contains the shap values per class .csv files needed to create the global similarity functions of the CBR agents.)
+- Output/: contains result files of the experiments.

+- temp_files/: contains all other files that are generated and/or used during experimenting.

+'SouhtGermanCredit' and 'UserKnowledgeModeling' folders also include reproducible and adaptable ordered set of experiments as ipython notebooks.

+This repository also includes followings:

+- myCBR_projects/: contains myCBR project files that are modelled for the experiments.

+- mycbr_py_api.py: contains myCBR-rest API connection and calls

+- PertCF.py: contains Explainer Class that implements PertCF including experimental setup